Deletion-Contraction and the Surface Tutte Polynomial: Packaged ribbon graphs

 \section{Packaged ribbon graphs}

 As noted above, our approach is to unify the two families of topological Tutte polynomials by extending their domain to a class of objects we call \emph{packaged ribbon graphs}.
 In this section we introduce packaged ribbon graphs and operations of deletion, contraction and duality on them.
-Packaged ribbon graphs consist of ribbon graphs equipped with a partition on their sets of vertices, and sets of boundary component.
+Packaged ribbon graphs consist of ribbon graphs equipped with a partition on their sets of vertices and sets of boundary components.
 Furthermore, each block of a partition has a weight.
-Ribbon graphs are well known to describe graphs cellularly embedded in surfaces (see e.g., \cite{graphsonsurfaces,zbMATH01624430}).
+It is well-known that ribbon graphs describe graphs cellularly embedded in surfaces (see e.g., \cite{graphsonsurfaces,zbMATH01624430}).
 Similarly, packaged ribbon graphs describe graphs (not necessarily cellularly) embedded in pseudo-surfaces.